tusharupase258/tusharupase258/ReadMe.md

 # 💫 About Me:

 🔭 **Currently Working On:**
-Mastering and implementing DevOps practices, focusing on:
+Building expertise in DevOps practices and technologies, focusing on:
-- **Infrastructure as Code (IaC):** Terraform, Azure DevOps, GitHub Actions
+- **Infrastructure as Code (IaC):** Terraform, ARM templates
+- **CI/CD Pipelines:** YAML pipelines in Azure DevOps, GitHub Actions
 - **Containerization & Orchestration:** Docker, Kubernetes
-- **CI/CD Pipelines:** Designing and optimizing automated workflows
-- **Monitoring & Cost Optimization:** Prometheus, Grafana, Azure Cost Management
+- **Monitoring & Cost Optimization:** Prometheus, Grafana, Azure Monitor, Cost Management

 👯 **Looking to Collaborate On:**
-- DevOps & DevSecOps projects to build secure, scalable, and automated solutions
+- **DevOps & DevSecOps Projects:** Secure, scalable, and automated solutions
-- Open-source tools for enhancing developer productivity
+- **Open-source Contributions:** Tools for infrastructure automation and CI/CD

 🌱 **Philosophy:**
-"Everything as Code" – Automating infrastructure, security, and policies to drive innovation.
+"Everything as Code" – Automating infrastructure, pipelines, security, and governance for faster innovation.

 📊 **Key Interests:**
-- Cloud-native technologies (Azure, Kubernetes)
+- Cloud-native technologies with **Azure** as the core
+- Designing efficient **YAML-based CI/CD pipelines** in Azure DevOps
-- Monitoring underutilized resources to save costs
+- Cost-saving strategies like identifying and optimizing underutilized resources
-- Continuous Integration & Deployment
-- Streamlining application delivery processes
+- End-to-end monitoring and observability

 💡 **Fun Fact:**
-I thrive on solving complex infrastructure challenges and optimizing systems for performance and scalability.
-Outside of tech, you’ll find me exploring new productivity hacks or mentoring aspiring engineers. 🚀
+I enjoy turning manual, repetitive tasks into elegant automated solutions with IaC and pipelines.
+Outside of work, I explore productivity hacks and mentor budding engineers. 🚀

 🌍 **Connect with Me:**
 Let’s collaborate and create impactful solutions together.
-Explore my repositories for insights into my latest projects and contributions.
+Check out my repositories to see my latest projects, pipelines, and IaC configurations.